-Thailand stands very high on the bucket list of so many people – and no wonder why.
-I have recently spent an entire month here and I completely understand the hype about Thailand.
-The locals, the beaches, the atmosphere, the religion, and the food make it one of the best places to visit in the whole wide world.
+I recently spent an entire month in Thailand, and I completely understand the hype about it.
+The locals, the beaches, the atmosphere, the religion, and the food make it one of the best places to visit worldwide.

 When starting your Thailand trip, chances are that you arrive in Bangkok first.
-Only 2 hours away from Bangkok there is a National Park where still wild elephants roam around.
-It is called the “Khao Yai National Park” and it is one of the best places in Thailand to witness wildlife the ethical way.
+Only 2 hours away from Bangkok, there is a National Park where wild elephants still roam around.
+It is called the “Khao Yai National Park” and it is one of the best places in Thailand to witness wildlife an ethical way.

 Opt for a whole-day jungle trekking experience to have the highest chance of seeing the animals.